DavidClark01/-IT2030Sp2023DavidClark/Week 16/Readme.md

 Changed font from Times New Roman to Arial
-Changed font size of the text in the paragraphs Changed background color from white to light blue
+Changed font size of the text in the paragraphs Changed background color from white to light blue along with adding in a leaderboard for Gamification

 Views/Home/Index.cshtml
 Added 2 more images to the page